innoq/code-your-model-example/README.md

     ./scripts/run-local-neo4j.sh

-The `./scripts/import-model.groovy` script imports all model files into the neo4j database.
-It can be executed via
+The `ImportModel.groovy` script (located in `src/main/groovy/` in package `com.innoq.codeyourmodel.example`) imports all model files into the neo4j database.
+It can be executed via gradle task

-    ./scripts/import-model.sh
+    gradlew importModel

 To view the model in neo4j open the [neo4j browser](http://localhost:7474) and execute the following cypher query